trinile/vertebrae/CONTRIBUTING.md

 1. Tests are very, very important.
 Submit tests if your pull request contains new, testable behavior.
 1. Your pull request is comprised of a single ([squashed][]) commit.
-1. Document the changes you make.
-Track API changes in `CHANGELOG.md`, and major workflow/setup changes in `README.md`.

 <!-- Links -->